-- This is a screening process that is normally conducted by the HR Manager to select qualified candidates for face to face interviews.
+A phone interview is a screening process that is normally conducted by the HR Manager to select qualified candidates for face-to-face interviews.

-- Your job is to secure a face to face interview by selling yourself to the company.
+*YOUR JOB = to secure a face-to-face interview by selling yourself to the company*

-- Google the internet for pertinent information on the company; news articles, promotions, new senior associates joining the firm, mergers, acquisitions, etc.
+- i.e. news articles, promotions, new senior associates joining the firm, mergers, acquisitions, etc.

 - Study the job description